robertcoltheart/burpless/README.md

 To encourage code re-use, you can split your steps into different contexts.
 There is no limit on the number of contexts you can use in your scenarios.

 An example showing multiple contexts being used is below.
-In this example, steps related to the server have been moved to their own context:
+In this example, steps relating to the server and exception handling have been moved to their own contexts:

 ```csharp
     [Fact]